USSyorktown10/gridfin-compensator/README.md

-Accelerometer to Gridfin for compensation of a Falcon 9 Block 1 I make model rockets, and this is for a future steering system Just for everyone wondering: The FAO class means: Foldable AreoChanger Object
+Accelerometer to Gridfin for compensation of a Falcon 9 Block 1 I make model rockets, and this is for a future steering system Just for everyone wondering: The FAO class means: Foldable AreoChanger Object Foo is a secondary class of FAO, so it dosent stand for anything

 # Things to do
 - [ ] Create Basic code